gromacs/gromacs/docs/release-notes/2022/major/deprecated-functionality.rst

 :issue:`3818` Work is underway for ports to AMD and Intel GPUs, and it is likely that those ports will not be based on the current |Gromacs|
 OpenCL port.
-Nvidia GPUs are targeted by the CUDA port, and no changes are expectd there.
+Nvidia GPUs are targeted by the CUDA port, and no changes are expected there.
 The core team can't maintain, test, and extend up to 4 ports with current resource levels.
 Since there are no prospects of an emerging GPU vendor in HPC needing OpenCL support, we will remove the OpenCL port once AMD and Intel support is established in